sous-chefs/nagios/README.md

 Because of the heavy use of search, this recipe will not work with Chef Solo, as it cannot do any searches without a server.

 By default NRPE clients can only be monitored by Nagios servers in the same environment.
-To change this set the multi_environment_monitoring attribute.
+To change this set the multi\_environment\_monitoring attribute.
 See __Attributes__ below.

+Out of the box Nagios is setup with no base monitors.
+To change this you will need to define servers in the nagios\_services databag.
+See  __Services__ under __Data Bag__ below.

 Platform
 --------